dlawiz83/roadmaphub/backend/API_DOC.md

 404 Not Found → Feedback does not exist

-401 Unauthorized → User does not own this feedback
+403 Forbidden → User not authorized to view

 ### PUT /api/feedback/:id

 Update a feedback item.
+Behavior:

+Users: can update only their own feedback
+Admins: can update any feedback

 Request Body (any fields you want to update):